-Under construction, to be completed in 2017.
-By St. Johns Shipbuilding of Palatka, Florida (hull #63) as the New York for the Vane Brothers Company of Baltimore, Maryland.
+Built in 2017, by St. Johns Shipbuilding Incorporated of Palatka, Florida (hull #63) as the New York for the Vane Brothers Company of Baltimore, Maryland.

 Designed by Frank Basile of Entech and Associates of Houma, Louisiana.
-She will be the sixth Elizabeth Anne class tug constructed for the Vane Brothers Company.
+She was the sixth Elizabeth Anne class tug constructed for the Vane Brothers Company.

 Named for New York City, located in New York state.
 Which is the most populated city in the United States.
 Located at the southern tip of the state of New York.
 The city is the center of the New York metropolitan area.
 New York City also hosts the New York fleets of the Vane Brothers Company, where the company also maintains a port of operations.

-Her electrical service will be provided by two, Tier III compliant, 99kW, John Deere 4045AFM85 generator sets.
+Her electrical service is provided by two, Tier III compliant, 99kW, John Deere 4045AFM85 generator sets.
 The tug's capacities are 85,972 gallons of fuel, 495 gallons of hydraulic oil, 1,324 gallons of lube oil, and 8,816 gallons of potable water.

-Her towing gear will consist of an INTERcon, double-drum, towing winch.
+Her towing gear consists of an INTERcon, double-drum, towing winch.
 Driven by a dedicated, John Deere diesel engine.